daveyarwood/blog.djy.io/src/_drafts/alda-and-the-nrepl-protocol.md

 session, you run `alda repl`.

 I realized, however, that the Alda v1 client/server idea extends a little too far into user-land.
-The user is _forced_ to worry about whether or not a server is running, even outside of the context of a REPL session when they just want to perform basic evaluations at the command line.
+The end user is forced to worry about whether or not a server is running, even outside of the context of a REPL session when they just want to perform basic evaluations at the command line.

 For example, if you don't have a server running, any attempt to play an Alda score from the command line will fail: